jeremyko/ASockLib/README.md

 # ASockLib

-### Features
+## Features

-A C++11 header-only, simple and easy cross-platform c++ socket server/client framework.
+**A C++11 header-only, simple and easy cross-platform socket library.**

+- Supports TCP, UDP, DOMAIN SOCKET(DS).
-- It performs TCP buffering internally.
+- It performs buffering internally(TCP,DS).
 - When all user data is received, the user-specified callback is called.
 - No repeat send calls until all are sent.
 When send returns WSAEWOULDBLOCK / EWOULDBLOCK / EAGAIN, It will be added to the queue and sent later.
-- composition or inheritance usage.
+- Composition or Inheritance class usage.
-- linux, os x : tcp, udp, domain socket using epoll and kqueue.
-- windows : tcp, udp using winsock.
+- Using epoll (linux), kqueue (osx) and winsock (windows).

-### Install and use asock in your project
+## Install and use asock in your project

-- #### Option 1: Including the source code directly in your project.
+- ### Option 1: Including the source code directly in your project

   This is a header-only library, so you can just add the asock folder to your project include directory.

         cp -ar asock your_include_path/.

-- #### Option 2: Using CMake FetchContent.
+- ### Option 2: Using CMake FetchContent

   Add below code to your CMake file

         include(FetchContent)